-OPPORTUNITY CONSTRAINTS PROPOSED INTERVENTION Report Back (Status as at 30 October 2008) Loss of land with agriculture potential in rural areas to dispersed settlements establishment of agricultural cooperatives The co - ops that DED is involved in are not the agricultural co - ops.
+OPPORTUNITY CONSTRAINTS PROPOSED INTERVENTION Report Back (Status as at 30 October 2008) establishment of agricultural cooperatives The co - ops that DED is involved in are not the agricultural co - ops.
 In terms of the co - ops that the Department is responsible for, DED has engaged the municipalities in establishing these co - ops.
 There are DED officials who are temporally deployed to the District Municipal Offices to provide hands on support.